All Episodes

 This regime has had a whole bunch of programs designed to stop this.

-Uh we've had any number of federal programs designed to keep people in their homes as it worked.
+We've had any number of federal programs designed to keep people in their homes as it worked.

 Do you know what the problem with those programs has been?

-The people can't complete the paperwork and the and the uh the requirements to have those mortgages modified because they don't have they don't have financial statements, they don't have their tax returns.
+The people can't complete the paperwork and the requirements to have those mortgages modified because they don't have financial statements.

-When they go back to to have those loans modified, there's nobody to help them, and so they they see how hard the process is.
+When they go back to have those loans modified, there's nobody to help them.

-We had uh we had eighteen loans modified.
+We had 18 loans modified.

 The banks were real good to help us out here to get through this.

-Well, there's another reason it didn't work, and that is institutionally it couldn't.
+Well, there's another reason it didn't work, and that is institutionally, it couldn't.

 The government can't do this kind of thing.